 Assume Retire Corp closed at $19.00, or out of the money.
 The option buyer would have logically exercised his right to BUY the shares at the strike price of $18 since the stock price was $1 more than the strike price at option expiration.

-In this case, Alex would have to sell Retire Corp. below the market price of $19.50 but she is okay with that since she did the math for all 3 possible option expiration outcomes before choosing the best covered call strategy given her evaluation.
+In this case, Alex would have to sell Retire Corp. below the market price of $19.50 but he is okay with that since he did the math for all 3 possible option expiration outcomes before choosing an in the money covered call strategy.

 In this case, Alex would have made $560 on the overall position as follows: